kiran-garre/Automobile-Playground/README.md

 ### Why I made this simulation:
 Two words: creativity and curiosity.

-Deep inside, we all want to stick the world's largest, most powerful engine in the common Honda Civic and see what happens, but unless you have a team of professional engineers and a multi-million dollar budget, our dreams will go unrealized.
+Deep down, we all want to stick random car parts to other random car parts and see what happens, but it's nearly impossible to do this unless you have a team of professional engineers and a multi-million dollar budget.

 Unfortunately, I have neither of those, so I had to resort to a cheaper option.
-In my simulation, you can change a multitude of parameters and see how they affect the car's performance in real-time.
-These parameters are fully under your control.
+In my simulation, you can fully customize a multitude of parameters and see how they affect the car's performance in real-time.
 If you want to put a gas guzzling, two-thousand-horsepower monster inside a minivan, be my guest.
-If you feel the urge to see how a modern sports car would perform with the Ford Model T's engine, go for it.
+If you feel the urge to see how a modern sports car would perform with the original Ford Model T's engine, go for it.
 The possibilities are endless.

 ### What this simulation is:
 This simulation provides an approximation of a car's performance given reasonable paramters.
 Almost any value can be read and/or changed at any time, giving you full control over the virtual car.